 English at university is one of the most essential disciplines because it is such good non-vocational training for the mind.
-It leads not just into teaching, writing and journalism but also into all communication, personnel and administrative work in industry, business, law etc. English Literature fits in well with the whole range of A Level subjects: History, Art, French, German, Greek, Politics, Economics, Drama, and Law.
+It leads not just into teaching, writing and journalism but also into all communication, personnel and administrative work in industry, business, whole range of A Level subjects: History, Art, French, German, Greek, Politics, Economics, Drama, and Law.
 It is also an excellent adjunct to the Sciences and Maths, since these subjects need articulate, linguistically aware students who can communicate what they know in a dynamic and creative way.
 It is a traditional A Level - academically strong and very well respected.
 It will sharpen your critical thinking, analytical and creative skills.
 It will make you eloquent and train you to make multi-faceted observations.